 So when Blishchik’s two granddaughters fled Ukraine, Bass’s granddaughter arranged for their safe passage and welcomed them with open arms to her home in Israel.
 Bass’s granddaughter told Israel’s Channel 13 that she had visited her grandmother’s grave to ask for intervention from above to make sure the rescue was a success.

 Polish mothers provide strollers for fleeing Ukrainian mothers with tiny tots

-Recognizing a unique need, Polish mothers have been leaving strollers on train platforms and at border crossings to make things just a little bit easier for the refugees.
+Recognizing a unique need, Polish mothers started leaving strollers on train platforms and at border crossings to make things just a little bit easier for the refugees.
 It’s the sort of small act of charity and comfort that mothers so selflessly provide, no matter their nationality.

 Italian children greet new Ukrainian classmates with cheers and hugs

-Walking into a new school is nerve-racking in the best circumstances, but when you’ve lost everything and had to relocate to a different country, it’s downright terrifying.
-To help allay anxiety, Italian kids welcomed Ukrainian refugee classmates with clapping, cheering, singing, signs, and hugs.
+Walking into a new school is nerve-racking in the best circumstances, but when you have lost everything and need to relocate to a different country, it’s downright terrifying.
+To help allay anxiety, Italian kids welcomed Ukrainian refugee classmates with clapping, cheering, singing, signs and hugs.
 The viral video shows the two kids stepping nervously into the school only to be overwhelmed by the amazing welcome.

 Children make up a large portion of Ukrainian refugees, and an unknown number are unaccompanied, leaving them vulnerable to atrocities that violate basic human rights.

 Missionaries from the Church of Jesus Christ of Latter-day Saints, also known as Mormons, may be best known for knocking on doors in suits and ties.
 But the multinational missionaries have another talent: speaking many languages, including Ukrainian.